fisker/left-phalange/readme.md

 ### input

-- esm (file only, not stdin)
+- cjs (CommonJS, file only, not stdin)
-- js (file only, not stdin)
+- esm (ESModule, file only, not stdin)
-- cjs (file only, not stdin)
+- js (CommonJS or ESModule, file only, not stdin)
 - json
 - json5
-- yaml (default value for stdin, YAML is superset of json, so it should work for JSON as well)
 - toml
+- yaml (default value for Stdin, `YAML` is superset of `JSON`, so it should work for `JSON` as well)

 ### output

+- cjs
 - esm
-- cjs
 - json (default)
 - json5
+- toml
 - yaml
-- toml

 ## License